Carlos Mendez

 Visa-Free Entry: Who Can Visit Without a Visa?

-Guatemala offers visa-free entry to citizens of over 85 countries, making it a traveler-friendly destination.
+Guatemala offers visa-free entry to citizens of over 85 countries.
 If you hold a passport from the following regions, you can enter Guatemala without a visa for up to 90 days:

 🌎 North America